Visit our Facebook page!

 Private Tours: Email request to email@example.com

 The all-volunteer museum is a 501(c)(3) charity and is operated solely from donations and gift shop sales.
+We are not a city, county or state facility.
 Your tax-deductible donations to the non-profit museum are gratefully accepted.

 "We're Shoeless on a shoestring!"